 The cherry-picking season can start as early as mid-October and can last till mid-February but the best time to go is late November to just after Christmas.

 1. Roth Family Orchard

 Pick your own juicy sweet cherries at this fun family farm or drop by to buy them freshly picked, packed and chilled.
 You'll find five cherry varieties here during cherry season, including the dark, firm and flavour-packed Black Star in early December, and the red to mahogany Simone from the second week of December.
-At the time of writing the orchard is open for school holiday fruit picking on Friday, Saturday, Sunday and Monday mornings from 7:30 am – 1pm.
+The cherry orchard for pick-your-own cherries most mornings in season late November and early December - when cherries are ripe.

 Address: 108 Eurunderee Lane, Mudgee

-Website: Visit Roth Family Orchard on Facebook for season updates and more info
+Website: Visit Roth Family Orchard or find them on Facebook for season updates.

 2. Stockman's Ridge Orchard